sjhloco/nornir_validate/README.md

 Running *nornir_validate* independently will cause it to create its own Nornir inventory looking in the *nornir_validate* root directory for *config.yml* and the *inventory* directory for *hosts.yml*, *groups.yml* and *defaults.yml*)

-By default it uses an input variable file called *input_data.yml* located in the the *nornir_template* directory and does not save the compliance report to file.
-Either of these can be changed in the variable section at the start of *nornir_template.py* or overridden by using flags ar runtime.
+By default it uses an input variable file called *input_data.yml* located in the *nornir_validate* directory and does not save the compliance report to file.
+Either of these can be changed in the variable section at the start of *nornir_template.py* or overridden by using flags at runtime.

 ```python
 input_file = "input_data.yml"